 That’s why we will discuss two forms of visual communication in this text – illustration and drawing, their similarities and differences.

-Now let’s dive deeper into illustration vs. drawing article so that you can find out all the details about the two.
+Now let’s dive deeper into illustration vs. drawing articles so that you can find out all the details about the two.

 Illustration And Drawing: What Are The Similarities?

-The first thing to consider in this regard is to know what the similarities between illustration and drawing are so that things can be more clear!
+The first thing to consider in this regard is to know the similarities between illustration and drawing so that things can be more precise!

-Because humans predominantly rely on eyesight, drawing, and illustrations have an excellent capability of grabbing the spectator’s attention and awaken their curiosity.
+Because humans predominantly rely on eyesight, drawing and illustrations have an excellent capability of grabbing the spectator’s attention and awakening their curiosity.

 In the eyes of the layman, the two terms might be the same, but for a student of art, they are entirely different.
-If we want to know what is the difference in the context of illustration vs. drawing, we first need to examine both art terms separately.
+Suppose we want to know the difference in the context of illustration vs. drawing.
+In that case, we first need to examine both art terms separately.

-So let’s being with the oldest type of the two – drawing.
+So let’s be with the oldest type of the two – drawing.